Overnight Sourdough Belgian Waffles

 Overnight Batter: (Cut recipe in half for a smaller batch)

-• 1 cup Greek yogurt, whole or non-fat
+• 1 cup Greek yogurt, whole or non-fat, SEE NOTES for how to swap buttermilk.

-• 2 cups organic unbleached all-purpose flour*, and/or blend of spelt.
-See notes below.
+• 2 cups unbleached all-purpose flour, and/or blend of spelt.
+(I use what I feed my starter with)

 Morning: